Crews battling large fire at Coshocton church

-COSHOCTON, Ohio — Crews are battling a large fire that has engulfed a Coshocton church on Friday.
+COSHOCTON, Ohio — Crews responded to a large fire that engulfed a Coshocton church on Friday.

 The fire was reported shortly after 10 a.m. at the Grace United Methodist Church, located at 422 Walnut Street.